Your search results

 Renting Your Fractional Ownership Share: What Are Your Options?

 A one-eighth share gives you 42 to 45 days of guaranteed use each year, and what happens to any unused days depends entirely on the property’s structure.
 Some operators allow open-market rentals, with current net returns around 4 to 5%.Others use closed internal rental pools, particularly in destinations where short-term rental licences are restricted, while some prohibit rentals altogether.
-None of these approaches is inherently better; the right model depends on whether you prioritise income, flexibility, or lifestyle use, and it is essential to understand the financial implications before you buy.

 You own a one-eighth share in a fractional ownership property.
 You have 42 to 45 days of guaranteed annual use.
 The question most owners ask next is a straightforward one: what happens to the days I don’t use?